 Six automation lanes are created on the current track:

 - cc8 has events

-- cc14 is locked
+- cc14 has events and is locked

-- aftertouch is muted
+- aftertouch has events and is muted

-- CV out 2 has no events
+- CV out 2 has no events, but has a default value

-- Pitchbend has a default value
+- pitchbend has events (no interpolation)

-- NRPN has events
+- cc4 + cc14 (NRPN) has no events

 It is possible to create a curve before selecting a destination.
-Simply Press some pads when "+ ADD" is selected.
+Simply Press some pads when +ADD is selected.
 This will create a VOID lane, with no destination.
 Click on a VOID lane to assign its destination afterwards.
 This helps sketching out ideas quickly, by storing curve shapes for later use.
 9.3.
-Editing an automation lane

-To modify the parameters of an existing automation point, Hold a pad filled with an event.
+Editing an automation lane To modify the parameters of an existing automation point, Hold a pad filled with an event.
 Its value will be displayed on left screen and the pad color will change.
 Scroll the associated encoder to fine-tune displayed value (e.g. 0 to 127 for a midi CC message).
+New!
+While holding a single automation point, you can also Hold the encoder to reset the value to the default value.
 To perform a multiple selection, Hold a pad on the matrix, then Hold another pad to select multiple events.
 You can now edit the parameters of all the events contained in this portion of curve, like its minimum and maximum values, as well as a parameter called centroid, which moves the central value of the curve: